PySimpleGUI/PySimpleGUI/readme.md

 <a href="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/OpenCV.jpg"><img src="https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_readme/OpenCV.jpg"  alt="img" align="right" width="400px"></a>

 Capturing and displaying video from your webcam in a GUI is 4 lines of PySimpleGUI code.
-Even more impressive is that these 4 lines of code work with the tkinter, Qt, and Web ports.
-You can display your webcam, in realtime, in a browser using the same code that displays the image using tkinter.
+Even more impressive is that these 4 lines of code work with the Tkinter, Qt, and Web ports.
+You can display your webcam in a browser using the same code that displays the image using Tkinter in real-time.

 Media playback, audio and video, can also be achieved using the VLC player.
 A demo application is provided to you so that you have a working example to start from.
 Everything you see in this readme is available to you as a starting point for your own creations.